gabyshev/genius-api/README.md

 # genius-api
-Golang bindings for Genius API

 [![GoDoc](https://godoc.org/github.com/gabyshev/genius-api/genius?status.svg)](https://godoc.org/github.com/gabyshev/genius-api/genius)

+Golang bindings for Genius API.
+Package is not ready to use yet and may change drastically in the future.

+To get token visit https://genius.com/developers

 ## Usage